 - Work with world class investigators at Harvard Medical School

 - Experience how kidney disease affects lives throughout unique clinical experiences

 - Attend weekly core curriculum sessions which introduces the functions and dysfunctions of the kidney

 - Present your research at a national student symposium.

 - Currently enrolled in undergraduate degree seeking program

 - Must be a US citizen or Permanent Resident (Green Card holder)

-- Must be committed to entire 8+ week program (June 1- August 1)
+- Must be committed to entire 8+ week program (approximately June 1- August 1)

 - Research experience preferred, but not required

-- NOTE: Each finalist will have a brief interview over the phone.
+- NOTE: Each finalist will have a brief phone interview.